chrismeserole/gbNgram/README.md

 ### ngram_group()

 The real value of gbNgram is in `ngram_group`.
 To control for shifts in usage over time, the function returns joint frequencies across a range of terms.
-(And, if specified, their plurals.)

-Suppose you're a researcher interested in race.
+Suppose you're a researcher interested in how discourse around race has changed over time.
 The following example shows how different professions have changed over time:

 	# set query terms
 	main.terms <- c("doctor", "lawyer", "politician")
-	adjs <- c("African-American", "Negro", "black")
+	adjs <- c("black", "African-American", "Negro")

 	# plot by term
 	df <- ngram_group(main.terms, adjs, include.plurals = TRUE,